Skip to Content

 Relax away from the hustle-bustle of the busy cities

-Nantucket is a small but enchanting island with magical cobblestone streets, fabulous historic mansions, postcard-like weathered gray shingle cottages, and some of the country’s most stunning landscapes and views.
+Nantucket is a small but enchanting island with magical cobblestone streets, fabulous historic mansions, postcard-like weathered gray shingle cottages, and some of the country’s most stunning landscapes and views; there are plenty of things to do in Nantucket.

-In the spring, there are much fewer visitors on the island, and thus you can enjoy exploring it and relaxing there among the friendly permanent local residents, rather than the huge crowds at the peak of the season.
+During Nantucket in the Spring, there are much fewer visitors on the island, and thus you can enjoy exploring it and relaxing there among the friendly permanent local residents, rather than the huge crowds at the peak of the season.

 While the main events are predominantly held in the summer in Nantucket, there are some annual springtime events, as well as celebrations that are also well worth attending.